Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 Medicaid Waiver Waitlists: The Silent Crisis

-In many states, the waitlist for HCBS waiver services is years long — some families wait 5, 8, even 10+ years.
-Services include things like personal care attendants, day programs, respite care, and supported employment that can be the difference between living at home and institutional placement.
+In many states, the waitlist for HCBS waiver services is years long — some families wait 5, 8, even 15+ years.
+More than 607,000 people are on Medicaid waiver waitlists nationally, and 74% of them have intellectual or developmental disabilities.
+Services include personal care attendants, day programs, respite care, and supported employment — the difference between living at home and institutional placement.

 How Trusts and ABLE Accounts Protect Benefits